-The only writing she ever shared, was the compositions she wrote for school assignments.
+The only writing she ever shared, were the compositions she wrote for school assignments.
 In grade seven, her English teacher (Mr. Jacobs) told her she was born to be a writer.
 As much as this validation boasted her ego, it would be many years before she herself believed it and mustered up the courage to post one of her poems on Poetry Soup.
 The positive response she got from people around the world was all the encouragement she needed.

 Since then, Elaine has gone on to win Three Poetry Soup International Awards, and countless awards for contests sponsored by Premium Members.
 She has written, designed, printed, published and sold two volumes of poetry: Where the Heart resides, and Where the Heart Resides – a Poetic Memoir, sold at Indigo's, Chapters an Cole's bookstores.
 Many of her poems and short stories have been published in magazines and books in both Canada and the United States.
 Earthbound Angels Made of Stone - an epic written for a collection of photographs by the Canadian photographer, Darren Creighton, was published in June of 2016.

 Her poems: Violin, Snowflake, A Winter Rose, A Gift From God, and Where My True Love Lives, have been used as teaching tools for various schools and Universities providing English Poetry classes on line.
 Her poem, 'Snowflake', has been featured with art work in Art Galleries in New York.
 Her poem, Violin has been featured with art work on several websites as well as the World Wide Website, 'I Write the Music'.

 She is, and will always be, eternally grateful to Poetry Soup and the members who helped her become who she was meant to be.